MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 <!-- ====================================================================== -->
 ## Event model

-This API includes two events:
+This API includes two events: the `CoreWebView2ContextMenuRequested` event and the `CoreWebView2CustomItemSelected` event.

+Event | Purpose

+*  Your app listens for the `CoreWebView2ContextMenuRequested` event.
+When the user tries to open a context menu in the WebView2 control, the `CoreWebView2ContextMenuRequested` event is raised by the WebView2 control.
-*  `CoreWebView2ContextMenuRequested` allows your app to listen to context menus being requested by the end user in the WebView2.
-The `CoreWebView2ContextMenuRequested` event will only be raised if the current webpage allows the context menu to appear.
+   *  The `CoreWebView2ContextMenuRequested` event is only raised if the current webpage allows the context menu to appear.

-*  `CoreWebView2CustomItemSelected` notifies your app that one of its inserted context menu items was selected.
+*  The `CoreWebView2CustomItemSelected` event notifies your app that one of its inserted context menu items <!-- in the default context menu?  in a custom context menu?--> was selected.

-If the WebView2 `AreDefaultContextMenusEnabled` setting is set to `False`, this event will not be raised.
+If the WebView2 `AreDefaultContextMenusEnabled` setting is set to `False`, that disables the context menu, and the `CoreWebView2ContextMenuRequested` event won't be raised.

 When your app indicates to WebView2 that a user selected a menuitem on a context menu, WebView2 sends the following items to your app: